MartijnC-dnd/MadMage_Startspeler/docs/adventuring-party/svenn.md

 I owe my life to this half-drow.
 After talking and getting to know each other, I found out he despises the drow as well.
 We decided to team up and try and find the temple of Clangeddin Silverbeard (while getting vengeance on the drow in the meantime)
+I immediately bonded with his companion, a raven called **Huggin**.
-Potential Familiar Raven on my shoulder :-)
+The raven now perches on my shoulder and assists me in battle.
+I've grown to liking this raven and his keeper.

 ## How did I meet the party